ys112/PeerPrep/services/user/README.md

 - `GOOGLE_APPLICATION_CREDENTIALS`: Path to the service account credentials file for Firestore.
 - `CORS_ORIGINS`: Allow list for CORS, as an JSON array. (e.g. `'["http://localhost:3000", "http://localhost:3001"]'`)
 - `JWT_SECRET`: Secret for creating JWT signature
-- `ADMIN_USERNAME`: Admin username if you need to create a new admin user in a new database
+- `ADMIN_USERNAME`: Admin username if you need to create a new admin user
-- `ADMIN_EMAIL`: Admin email if you need to create a new admin user in a new database
+- `ADMIN_EMAIL`: Admin email if you need to create a new admin user
-- `ADMIN_PASSWORD`: Admin password if you need to create a new admin user in a new database
+- `ADMIN_PASSWORD`: Admin password if you need to create a new admin user

 To use `.env.development` or `.env.production`, set the `NODE_ENV` to `development` or `production` and put this code on top of the entry file:
 ```typescript